watersofoblivion/dataless/README.md

 * Leave the default output settings and click "Next".
 * Click "Finish"

-Once the crawler has been created, run it when promped (or manually the same way as the `raw-crawler`.)
+Once the crawler has been created, run it when prompted (or manually the same way as the `raw_crawler`.)

 ### Verify: Query Athena